Leadtech/BootFramework/README.md

 Well suited use cases for Boot are **micro services** and other applications for which other known micro frameworks are often a good fit such as **console applications**.

-For usage examples check out the examples folder.

 ## Why Boot?

 The motivation for developing this framework arises from the need for a micro framework but without having to sacrifice good design practices.
 My goal was to develop a framework that is fast, simple, and free of as much verbosity as possible, but without sacrificing the most important features I am used to have available using a full stack framework.